 - Statutory Meeting Dates and Minutes

-The next Statutory Meeting of the General Council will take place in January 2020 (date to be confirmed).
-The agenda will be uploaded to this page prior to the meeting.
+The next Statutory Meeting of the General Council will take place on Saturday 25 January 2020.
+The agenda can be viewed here.

 - The Role of Chancellor

 The role of Chancellor is primarily ceremonial, at graduation ceremonies, and to act externally as an ambassador for the University.

 The most public role is in conferring degrees at University ceremonies.
 Degree ceremonies are held twice a year, in July and November.
 The Chancellor is also entitled to preside at the two statutory meetings a year of the General Council and is an ex officio member of the University of Aberdeen Development Trust.

 The Chancellor appoints a Vice-Chancellor, a position which by convention, is held by the same person who is the University Principal.
 The Chancellor also appoints a Chancellor’s Assessor to represent him or her on the University Court.

 See People for information about the University Chancellor and other officers.